-Especially the courses in the second week are linked to an apparent paradoxical key-starting-point of Old Catholic theology: the faith and order of the Early Church.
+The courses in the second week are especially linked to an apparent paradoxical key starting point of Old Catholic theology: the faith and order of the Early Church.
 How can a modern church be so 'traditional' at the same time?

 The topics covered by the course include the following aspects of Old Catholic theology and tradition: the history of Old Catholicism, fundamental and liturgical theology, spirituality, ecumenism, canon law and ecclesiology, liturgy, and systematic theology.
 Case studies that will be explored cover topics such as marriage, the ordination of women and mission.

-The courses will be taught by experts in Old Catholic theology on the faculty of the Old Catholic Seminary, Utrecht, together with staff of the Institute of Old Catholic Theology, University of Bern.
+The courses will be taught by experts in Old Catholic theology on the faculty of the Old Catholic Seminary, Utrecht, together with staff of the Institute of Old Catholic Theology, University of Bonn.

-The course includes excursions to a major collection of related religious art (Museum Catharijneconvent), to the traces of Catholic presence and history in the episcopal city of Utrecht and a lecture in the historical meeting room of the Metropolitan Chapter of Utrecht.
-The beginning of the course is marked by the participation in the Eucharist in St. Gertrud’s Cathedral, facilitating an encounter with ‘lived Old Catholicism.’
+The course includes excursions a.o. to a major collection of related religious art (Museum Catharijneconvent).
+The beginning of the course is marked by attending the Eucharist in St. Gertrud’s Cathedral, facilitating an encounter with ‘lived Old Catholicism’.

 Copyright picture: Anton Sinke